Support a Seed

 Then there are the ‘back room’ aspects of seed saving, including digital record keeping, dry-conditioned storage and the specialist equipment required, including seed germination incubators and seed cleaning tools.
 We have calculated that it costs an average of $1,000 to keep a variety safe.

-Become a Seed Supporter
+Seed Supporter Benefits

 Help Diggers preserve heirloom seeds for gardeners of the future.
 As a Seed Supporter you'll receive: